DMcDonough26/dart_elo/README.md

 # files

 ## elo.py
-- python script for processing updated elo ratings based on existing player ratings and match data
+- driver file to either update ratings or provide a preview for upcoming matches
-- will ask for inputs on league (in case players compete against multiple peer groups), k value (I've used 20 so that evenly matched games result in +/- 10 points), and date for latest game
+- arguments to be passed are: league (in case players compete against multiple peer groups), k value (I've used 20 so that evenly matched games result in +/- 10 points), and date for latest game

+## data_prep.py
+- parse arguments, loads and prepares historical match/player data

+## scoring
+- handles the mechanics of scoring games (calculating team ELOs, match expected values, preparing the match dataframe, updating the player ratings, and writing out new player ratings)

+## plotting
-- I've also added a preview mode, which shows upcoming matches with projected win probabilities as well as the latest ratings in a bokeh visualization (better charts are a planned enhancement)
+- I've also added a preview mode, which shows upcoming matches with projected win probabilities as well as the latest ratings in a bokeh visualization (adding a line chart for ratings over time is a planned enhancement)

 ## matches
 - captures game, date, player, and result data